-When exploring options on how to improve your current home, you may have an opportunity to add what is known as an in-law suite.
-It goes by many names, though, so you may have also heard it referred to as an accessory dwelling unit, a guest house, a secondary suite, a home addition, or even an in-law suite.
+When exploring options on how to improve your current home, you may have an opportunity to add what is known as a backyard mother-in-law suite.
+It goes by many names, though, so you may have also heard it referred to as an accessory dwelling unit, a guest house, a secondary suite, a home addition, or, simply, an in-law suite.
 Regardless of which term you prefer, adding an in-law suite to your property is an intriguing proposition.

 What Is an In-Law Suite?

 In-law suites are additional spaces that can either be attached to the main home or set up separately to serve as a secondary dwelling on a property.
 You can think of it as a souped-up shed, except that it’s supposed to host people instead of tools.
 It’s worth pointing out that you don’t need to build the home addition from scratch.
 In some cases, homeowners may prefer to convert already existing rooms into in-law apartments.
 These separate units feature some basic amenities.

 What Are the Uses of an In-Law Suite?